 Just as before, you have two options when doing this.
 You can create multiple campaigns consisting of a single promotion each, or you can create an umbrella campaign e.g. “Nurture Campaign” and show a variety of promotions to each audience.

 The second approach is ideal if you have limited data or understanding of which offer performs best at each stage in the funnel.
 If that is the case I suggest creating what I call a “Practice Field” campaign.

 What I mean by “Practice Field” is that you have a single campaign and subsequent ad sets.
 Within those ad sets you have can have 2-4 promotions (ideally no more than 4).

 From there you let the campaign run live for a period of time, giving Facebook time to optimize for the top performing ad or promotion.
 Like football players from the practice squad, only the best make the team.
 Once you have your winner, break out the promotion and ad set into its own campaign and allocate budget accordingly.
 Just don’t forget to pause the old practice field ad set.

 You can use this method to learn how your different promotions compete with one another and which resonate with specific audiences the most.
 Transferring them from a practice campaign into their own campaign allows you the flexibility of both account structure strategies and gives you the insights to properly optimize.

 The examples that I used in this post directly correlate to result rates.
-Whether you’re driving traffic to your site or you’re trying to get conversions, these methods of structuring your account are essential to your investment’s overall health.
+Whether you’re looking to improve campaigns or scale your Facebook ads as a whole, these methods of structuring your account are essential to your investment’s overall health.